daryl-sen/webcam-sentinel/.github/pull_request_template.md

 ## Asana ticket link
-Link to your ticket in Asana
+Link to your ticket in Asana.
+Also, link this PR in your Asana ticket.
 ## Outline changes
 In simple and general terms, what were the changes you made?
 ## Why do we need these changes?